chandupriya974-data/Cognevance_food_delivery_app_ux_design/Research/Research/Screenshots.md

 Screenshot of the user journey from discovering food to tracking the order.

+### 3. User Journey Map
+Screenshot of the user journey from discovering food to tracking the order.

 ### 4. Low-Fidelity Wireframes
 Screenshots of the low-fidelity Wireframes: